westmary48/favorite-places-hw/README.md

 ```

 ## Running
-Browse to sorting-hat directory and run http server
+Browse to favorite-places-hw directory and run http server

 ## Description